 - $200-$400: Hitch options within this price range tend to be heavy-duty in design, with low-end models using round bars and more pricier options opting for trunnion bars instead.
 Both options tend to provide extra parts to complete the trailer setup like a shank, ball, or sway bars.

-- $400 and above: High-end weight distribution hitches are often bulky or use advanced, streamlined designs that cut down on weight and size.
+- $400 and up: High-end weight distribution hitches are often bulky or use advanced, streamlined designs that cut down on weight and size.
 In either case, the build quality of the hitch tends to be high.
 Advanced stability features like sway bars are also fairly common in this range.

 Spring bars create extra leverage and stability against a trailer by connecting multiple points together.
 This helps distribute the load on the rear of the vehicle across all of the axles between the trailer and vehicle itself.
 Spring bars tend to have a round or square shape.